samwisehawkins/wrftools/README.md

 * NCL_OUT_FILE   filename to write output to, used if only one output file
 * LOCATIONS_FILE text file with a list of location names, latitudes and longitudes
 * NCL_OPT_FILE   NCL options file.
 This is a fragment of ncl code which can be imported into an ncl script.

+Note, this is gradually being replaced with command line arguments, since environment variables are not very robust and tend to dissapear, e.g. when logging into other nodes.
+Ncl will be executed with the following pseudo command-line
+arguments:

+ * ncl_in_file   - the input file to work on
+ * ncl_out_dir   - directory for output, used if the rest of filename is coded in the ncl script
+ * ncl_out_file  - file name, used if none of the filename is coded in the ncl script
+ * ncl_out_type  - workstation type, png, pdf etc
+ * ncl_loc_file  - location file with names, latitudes, longitudes of points of interest
+ * ncl_opt_file  - additional options.
+If defined, NCL will load this using `loadscript(ncl_opt_file)`
+ * ncl_extract_heights - heights to interpolate to

 ## Time series extraction